 2. Understand your audience

 Naturally, you want to reach as many people as possible.
-In practice, that’s not pragmatic.
+But, in practice, that’s not pragmatic.
 If you take the time to think about your audience, they will be thankful.
-Maybe they are men or women of a certain age, or with a specific condition.
-Maybe your target market has a common set of beliefs.
+Maybe they are men or women of a certain age or with a specific condition.
+Maybe your target market has a standard set of beliefs.

-Think about a time when you felt cared for, that your needs were being met.
+Think about a time when you felt cared for and that your needs were being met.
 That’s the feeling you want to generate.

 3. Article development

 Once you’ve written a good introduction and you understand your audience, you can choose what type of article you will write.
 Will it be a how-to?
 Perhaps a questions and answers blog post.
 Maybe a review, news, or opinion post.